Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Managed_Nodes.md

     Offline Switches:
     ```

-1. If any of the slingshot switches are offline, troubleshoot them.
+1. If any of the HPE Slingshot switches are offline, troubleshoot them.

    1. (`ncn-m001#`) Enter the `slingshot-fabric-manager` pod